-PREREQUISITE: Geometry COURSE DURATION: 1 Trimester COURSE CREDIT: 1/3 Visual Arts Credit Students spend the trimester exploring seminal artworks from distinct historical periods.
-They investigate techniques used in each works' creation as well as historical, cultural and, socio-economic factors that may have influenced the style and meaning associated with these artworks.
-The course focuses on three diverse, non-contingent periods of history with an emphasis on interpretation and discussion of the role of art in each society or time period examined.
+Art will be used as a lens through which to examine history.
+Students spend the trimester exploring seminal artworks from distinct historical periods and will investigate techniques used in each works' creation as well as historical, cultural and socioeconomic factors that may have influenced the style and meaning associated with each piece.
+The course will explore composition, form, and historical context with an emphasis on analysis and discussion of the role of art in each society or time period examined.